hex108/leetcode/NOTES.md

 ## Divide Two Integers
 Corner cases: `dividend` and `divisor` might be negative; `dividend` and `divisor` might be `-2147483648`, then `dividend = -dividend` and `divisor = -divisor` will overflow.

+## Generate Parentheses
+A little complex use of recurtion and record.
+Please see the notes of code for details.